Make Perfect Cookies Every time

 Spritz (pressed out of cookie gun) like madeilines, baked in molds, ladyfingers, macaroons, meringue, any piping bag batter application

-Spread with filling and rolled, rugelach, sandwich filled, whoopie pies
+Spread with filling and rolled, rugelach, sandwhich filled, whoopie pies

 How to Sift Dry Ingredients for Baking